kritikakaura1518/Employee-Management-System/README.md

  <p>1.
 First, a Welcome page will open and will redirect to the login page</p>
  <img src="login_page.png"></img>
  <br>
  <p>2.
-Login page will open and if you enter wrong username or password it will show alert.
+Login page will open and if you enter wrong username or password it will show alert.</p>
  <img src="invalid.png"></img>
  <br>
  <p>3.
 Now the admin can perform these functions ie. view, add, update and delete</p>